PuneetKumar1790/EY/README.md

    **Important:**
    - Get your Gemini API keys from [Google AI Studio](https://ai.google.dev/)
    - Configure 2-4 API keys for optimal performance and rate limit handling
-   - For Gmail, enable "App Password" in your Google Account settings:
-     - Go to Google Account → Security → 2-Step Verification → App passwords
-     - Generate an app password and use it for `EMAIL_PASS`
+   - For SendGrid:
+     - Sign up at [SendGrid](https://sendgrid.com/) (free tier: 100 emails/day)
+     - Create an API key from Settings → API Keys
+     - Verify a sender email address from Settings → Sender Authentication
+     - Use the API key for `SENDGRID_API_KEY` and verified email for `SENDGRID_FROM_EMAIL`

 4. **Start the server**
    ```bash